kristinemlarson/gnssrefl/tests/first_drivethru.md

 *daily_avg gls1 0.25 30*

-The first plot:
+The plots:

 <img src="gls1-1.png" width="500"/>

-The second:

 <img src="gls1-2.png" width="500"/>

 That is what I call a lot of melt!
+If you want the reflector height answers, set the requested txt output filename in **daily_avg**.

+# Under Construction: Test the code on a lake